-Douglas: I already had an attraction to Maine, and then went to college in Unity – Unity College.
-And then just kind of stayed in Maine after that.
-But always trying to find a niche – as you I’m sure are well aware, living on MDI [means figuring out] how do you make a living and do something that you enjoy doing?
+Douglas: I already had an attraction to Maine, and then went to college in Unity – Unity College, and just stayed in Maine after that.
+But always trying to find a niche – as you I’m sure are well aware, living on MDI [means figuring out] how do you make a living and do something that you enjoy?
 Hence all the things that I pursued before I got to this job.
 Trying to find a way to carve out an existence here. … I was 36 when I was hired here, I’m 47 now.
-I didn’t start my charter business until I was 29 or 28.
-I didn’t start flying until I was 31 or 32.
-And I flew for five or six years, … Most everybody here has an interesting [background] … but all of us share the same interest in land conservation and the value of what the organization is doing. … Everybody has that same unifying … They really believe strongly in land conservation, and if you’re going to do a job in land conservation, there’s no question that this is a great organization to work for. …
+I didn’t start my charter business until I was 28 or 29.
+I didn’t start flying until I was 31 or 32, and I flew for five or six years.
+Most everybody here has an interesting [background] but all of us share the same interest in land conservation and the value of what the organization is doing.
+Everybody has that same unifying [belief] … They really believe strongly in land conservation, and if you’re going to do a job in land conservation, there’s no question that this is a great organization to work for. …

 Jenn: It seems like a really cool organization.

-Douglas: It is, and every organization has its strengths and weaknesses, but they treat staff well. … You’re never going to be rich working for a non-profit, but I feel like we’re well compensated for what we do, and I feel like they take care of the staff. … This is really getting far off-field for what you want to know, but … I think it helps create a staff that has a really strong work ethic.
-They feel … valued, and I think there’s nobody here that doesn’t put in well more than 100%.
+Douglas: It is, and every organization has its strengths and weaknesses, but they treat staff well.
+You’re never going to be rich working for a non-profit, but I feel like we’re well compensated for what we do, and they take care of the staff.
+This is really getting far off-field for what you want to know, but I think it helps create a staff that has a really strong work ethic.
+They feel valued, and I think there’s nobody here that doesn’t put in well more than 100%.
 You take time when you can, and you go overdrive when you have to.